deviprasad07/anvishi/_posts/2015-06-02-cdn-github.markdown

 ![S3 properties](http://cdn.abhis.ws/cdn/blog-images/cdn2.png)

 Next on the list was setting up CloudFront.
 This was the easy part.
 The S3 bucket containing the files should be selected for "Origin Domain Name".
-If you want to use a custom domain instead of *gibberish.cloudfront.net* (mine is cdn.abhis.ws), you need to feel that under "Alternate Domain Names" and point a CNAME record to your cloud front subdomain.
+If you want to use a custom domain instead of *gibberish.cloudfront.net* (mine is cdn.abhis.ws), you need to fill that under "Alternate Domain Names" and point a CNAME record to your cloud front subdomain.
 I left the rest of the options alone.

 It took a few minutes to deploy and every upload takes a couple of seconds to propagate but I got a fantastic and cheap CDN working now.